funkygao/dbus/README.md

 - [ ] add Operator for Filter
   - count, filter, regex, sort, split, rename
 - [ ] RowsEvent avro
-- [ ] use scheme to distinguish type of DSN
-- [ ] KafkaConsumer might not be able to Stop
 - [ ] controller
   - [ ] a participant is electing, then shutdown took a long time(blocked by CreateLiveNode)
   - [X] 2 phase rebalance: close participants then notify new resources